KThreeMTPO/ChatBotBot/README.md

 Likely to start as a simple conversational device through a raspberry pi, but may continue to evolve over time by adding additional functionality.

+Much of this code was actually developed via pair programming with ChatGPT.

 # Projects

 ## MQTTServer